Let’s get you prepared for your Thailand vacation! Below, you’ll find a list of 31 essential Thai phrases to know for your upcoming trip.

 Saying thank you is appreciated in Thailand, as it is in most countries.

-However, you’ll quickly notice that Thai people usually don’t respond by saying “you’re welcome”.
+However, you’ll quickly notice that local people usually don’t respond by saying “you’re welcome”.
 Instead, they respond by saying “kah” or “krop”.

 The Thai language doesn’t really have a word for “you’re welcome”, so they respond with kah/krop because it’s polite.